 Carotid Artery Disease

-W. Darrin Clouse, MD, discusses the causes, symptoms and treatment of carotid artery disease.
+W. Darrin Clouse, MD, discusses the causes, symptoms, and treatment of carotid artery disease.

-Learn more about the angioplasty/stenting option.
+Learn more about angioplasty and stenting.